HonkingGoose/git-gosling/docs/git_sandbox/create_your_first_github_repo.md

 nothing to commit, working tree clean
 ```

-If git status returns `On branch master`, we'll need to change the branch name.
+If `git status` returns `On branch master`, we'll need to change the branch name.

 ### Change branch name from `master` to `main`

-If Git status shows you have a `main` branch, skip this step.
+If `git status` shows you have a `main` branch, skip this step.

 Use `git branch --move` to replace the `master` branch with a `main` branch: